 - have scarlet fever symptoms

-- do not get better in a week (after seeing a GP), especially if your child has recently had chickenpox
+- do not get better in a week (after seeing a GP)

-- are ill again weeks after scarlet fever has cleared up – this can be a sign of a complication, such as rheumatic fever
+- are ill again, weeks after scarlet fever got better – this can be a sign of a complication, such as rheumatic fever

 - are feeling unwell and have been in contact with someone who has scarlet fever

-Scarlet fever is very infectious.
+Scarlet fever is very easily spread.
 Check with a GP before you go in.
 They may suggest a phone consultation.

 What happens at your appointment

-GPs can often diagnose scarlet fever by looking at the tongue and rash.
+GPs can often diagnose scarlet fever by looking at your tongue and rash.

 Sometimes they may:

-- wipe a cotton bud around the back of the throat to test for bacteria
+- wipe a cotton bud around the back of your throat to test for bacteria

 - arrange a blood test